eishiya/tiled-scripts/README.md

 ### Image to Map
 Generates a TileMap based on a source image by matching colours from the image to tiles, using user-defined color: tileID pairs.
 Useful for turning schematic map sketches into TileMaps.

+### Mass Replace Tiles
+Replaces tiles en masse, according to a guide map that specifies the tile to replace in an "old" layer and the replacements in a "new" layer.
+Includes an extra action to run the replacer on all open maps.
+Useful for when you need to rearrange the tiles in a tileset, or replace an old tileset with a new one that's arranged differently.